ysoma/visual-regression-platform-poc/README.md

 # Visual Regression Testing Platform (Rust + Microservices)

+⚠️ Note: This project is a Proof of Concept (PoC) to explore the ideal architecture for high-scale VRT.
+Implemented with the assistance of AI to validate the feasibility of the Rust + Playwright microservices pattern.

 A high-performance, scalable visual regression testing platform built with **Rust**, **TypeScript**, **Docker**, and **Next.js**.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)